 In Finland, evaluation and monitoring is used in the development of universities and universities of applied sciences.
 In accordance with the national evaluation model, quality management systems of higher education institutions are audited at least every six years.
 The University of Eastern Finland already has a valid certificate from the audit carried out in 2010.

 These audits are carried out by an independent expert, the Finnish Education Evaluation Centre, FINEEC.

 Finland's own national model defines what the quality management system should be like both in view of national and European requirements.
 In auditing, the quality management system developed by each higher education institution from its own viewpoints and objectives is evaluated.
 The quality management system refers to the overall entity of developing activities, which consists of the organisation for quality assurance, division of responsibilities, procedures, and resources.
 Quality management refers to the procedures, processes or systems with the help of which a higher education institution monitors, maintains and develops the quality of its activities.

 The objective of auditing is to support higher education institutions in the development of quality management systems that conform to the principles of European quality assurance, and thus to demonstrate that Finland has well-functioning and consistent quality assurance both in higher education institutions and at the national level.

-The Finnish Education Evaluation Centre, FINEEC, was evaluated the Quality Management System of the University of Eastern Finland on 13–15 December 2016 .
+The Finnish Education Evaluation Centre, FINEEC, was evaluated the Quality Management System of the University of Eastern Finland on December 2016.
 The previous audit was carried out in 2010, after the University of Eastern Finland was established.
 The audit was an international audit, which means that the audit team had also foreign quality experts as members, and that the language of the audit was English.
-In the audit, the university's staff members, students and also representatives of stakeholders will be interviewed on a broad basis.
-The result of the audit and the related report will be published in the spring 2017.
+In the audit, the university's staff members, students and also representatives of stakeholders were interviewed on a broad basis.

 Further information about the audit is available on the website of the FINEEC audit, which can be accessed by this university's quality website.